How donating to charity can help boost your tax return

 While going through your income and expenses over the past financial year can be a taxing affair, there are some easy ways to minimise the stress and boost your tax refund through a charitable donation.

-Donating to charity is not only a great way to give back and create positive change in developing communities, it also helps reduce your taxable income.
+Donating to charity is not only a great way to give back and create positive change in developing communities, but donations are a great way to also reduce your taxable income.
 This means you’ll pay less tax, while helping refugees, children and mothers in need.

-Yes, charitable donations can be tax deductible.
-However, not all charitable organisations do qualify for this initiative.
-To put it simply, you can only claim a tax return for gifts or donations to organisations that have the status of ‘deductible gift recipients (DGR).
+Yes, charitable gifts and donations can be tax deductible.
+However, not all charitable organisations qualify for this initiative.
+Here’s how tax deductible donations work, you can only claim a tax return for gifts or donations to organisations that have the status of ‘deductible gift recipients (DGR)’.
 DGRs are simply charities or organisations that are officially registered to receive tax deductible gifts.
 You can find more information on this below.

 To review more details on what types of charities qualify for this initiative you can read more on the ATO website.